 Welcoming the European Union’s (EU) proposals to curb the misuse of political advertising to undermine elections, Google has said that it is critical that the upcoming law clarifies which actors and what types of content are subject to the obligations regarding political advertising, giving clear examples of what would or would not be in scope.

 The EU proposals, laid out late on Thursday, would also ban political targeting and AI/ML techniques used to reach more and more people.

 Political parties, organizations, and companies would face fines if they failed to comply.

-Matt Brittin, President, Google Europe, Middle East, and Africa said in a blog post that this is a complex field, requiring a balance between minimizing misinformation while protecting legitimate political expression.
+Matt Brittin, President of Google Europe, Middle East, and Africa, said in a blog post that this is a complex field, requiring a balance between minimizing misinformation and protecting legitimate political expression.